Glossary

 Online: Connected to the internet.
 Offline: Not connected to the internet.

-Example: After logging in once, you can add and edit reading notes offline, but saving to Google Drive and ISBN search only work online.
+Example: After logging in once, you can add and edit reading logs offline, but saving to Google Drive and ISBN search only work online.

 Sync